Turkish capital bans LGBT events

-(CNN)The governor of Turkey's capital, Ankara, has banned all public events relating to lesbian, gay, bisexual and transgender (LGBT) issues for fear they could "provoke hatred and hostility."
+(CNN)The governor of Turkey's capital, Ankara, has banned all public events relating to lesbian, gay, bisexual and transgender (LGBT) issues, citing fears they could "provoke hatred and hostility."

-The ban covers events including film festivals, forums, interviews, and exhibitions according to the city's governor.
+The ban covers events including film festivals, forums, interviews and exhibitions, according to the city's governor.

 In a written statement Sunday, Ankara governor Mehmet Kiliclar said that LGBT events could interfere with "public security" and were being banned because of "social sensitivities."